Combined spectroscopy and intensity interferometry to determine the distances of the blue supergiants P Cygni and Rigel: Conclusion

 To push further the precision of our visibility measurements, some improvements have been already implemented on our setup and presented in this paper.
 First, we now measure the correlation functions on the two polarization channels.
-This can be used to detect any effect that would depend on polarisation.
-In this paper, since we do not expect any polarization difference in the star angular diameter within our experimental uncertainties, we used these two channels to improve our SNR.
+Since the telescopes are mounted on equatorial mounts and the CA are attached to the telescopes, this can be used to detect any effect that would depend on polarization .
+In this paper, since we do not measure any polarization difference within our experimental uncertainties, we used these two channels to improve our SNR.
 As expected for white noise, we obtain an improvement of a factor of $\sqrt 2$, paving the way to multi-channel (two polarizations and multispectral) measurements.
 The second improvement comes from the fact that we measure, at the same time, the spatial correlation function with two telescopes and the spatial correlation function at zero baseline with one telescope.
 This calibration at zero baseline, that was done before in the laboratory on an artificial unresolved star, leads to smaller systematic error.
 This is not the goal of this paper to discuss in details systematic errors, especially since we are mainly limited by statistical uncertainties.
 However, for high-precision measurements that will be done in the future, with large telescopes in particular, one needs to take this aspect into account.
 We will need for example to characterize the impact on systematic uncertainties of the filter calibration or of the beam collimation on this filter.